-If you’re searching for Eyelid surgery Perth because you feel your eye lids are drooping and aging your face before its time, you should consider a consultation with a plastic surgeon.
-Dr Patrick Briggs performs eyelid surgery (Blepharosplasty), which involves a surgical procedure removing excess skin and bags to give your eyes a fresher, younger and more relaxed look.
+If you’re searching for Eyelid surgery because you feel your eyelids are drooping and ageing your face before its time, you should consider a consultation with a plastic surgeon.
+Dr Patrick Briggs performs eyelid surgery (Blepharoplasty), which involves a surgical procedure removing excess skin and bags to give your eyes a fresher, younger and more relaxed look.
 Visit our Perth-based clinic, or contact us for a consultation.

 Your eyes are what people notice and focus on when they first meet you.
 The appearance of your eyes plays a large role in how young, attractive and vital you appear.
 Unfortunately, over time, the skin around the eyes begin to crease, the muscles weaken, and then folds and bags develop.
 These changes occur for a number of reasons:

 - Genetics is an important factor; young or middle-aged men and women with certain genes often notice these changes occurring well before advanced ageing.

 - Facial structure also plays a role; even slightly under-developed malar and upper jaw bones will offer insufficient support to the lower lids, which can lead to bags and a low position of the lids, even in younger patients.

 - Sunlight and ultraviolet rays directly affect the area around the eye by causing us to squint, which in turn builds up muscle thickness below the eyelashes.

 - Ageing; a natural process that causes the eyelid skin to stretch, leading to excess folds, wrinkles, and sagging of the fat around the eye.
 This appears as bulges in both the upper and lower lids.